mhdztr/Final-Project/readme.md

 Add a new case

 This one's a bit tricky to test because you do need to upload a pdf file as a document.
-But here's a step by step to post\n
+But here's a step by step to post
-1. In Postman, go to body, and change type to "form data"\n
+1. In Postman, go to body, and change type to "form data"
-2. Make sure you're in "key value edit"\n
+2. Make sure you're in "key value edit"
-3. Inside the key column, there will be a drop down menu\n
+3. Inside the key column, there will be a drop down menu
-4. Choose a pdf document and now you can upload it\n
+4. Choose a pdf document and now you can upload it

 Your file should be uploaded in a folder called "uploads".
 It's stored in this directory, again i did it so you dont have to.